stanfordpython/python-assignments/old/wallscraper/README.md

 ## Congratulations!

-Congratulations on completing Week 6!
-Midterm season is almost over, and we've basically finished discussing the syntax of the Python language.
+Congratulations on (almost) completing Week 7!
+Midterm season is nearly over, and we've finished discussing the syntax of the Python language.
 At this point, you know most of the important stuff about the language itself.
 Therefore, we'll spend most of the rest of the time in class going over useful builtin- or third-party modules that are omnipresent in the Python ecosystem.
 However, as far as the language itself goes, you have all become skilled in the art of the Python language.

 ## Overview

-Sigh... another CS41 lab day and boring assignment.
-Better open up reddit and see what's new on /r/funny.
+Sigh... another CS41 lab day and boring activity.
+Better open up reddit and see what's new on [/r/funny](https://www.reddit.com/r/funny).

-**PSYCH IT'S THE MOST AMAZING LAB EVER.**
+**PSYCH THIS IS THE MOST AMAZING LAB EVER.**

-And while you're at it, you really need a new desktop background wallpaper.
-So, head on over to /r/wallpapers, or maybe /r/wallpaper.
-If you're feeling up for it, even /r/earthporn and /r/spaceporn.
+While you're aimlessly tabbing between windows, you realize you really need a new desktop background wallpaper.
+So, you head on over to [/r/wallpapers](https://www.reddit.com/r/wallpapers) and maybe peruse [/r/wallpaper](https://www.reddit.com/r/wallpaper) as well.
+If you're feeling up for it, you might check out [/r/earthporn](https://www.reddit.com/r/earthporn) and [/r/spaceporn](https://www.reddit.com/r/spaceporn).

 Generally, these labs have focused on exploring nuances of the Python language - whether the syntax, semantics, or style of thinking.
 However, since we've now almost wrapped up talking about the language, labs will become a period of time for you to build something awesome.